id-bioinfo/ARGnet/README.md

   -on OUTNAME, --outname OUTNAME
                         the name of results output

-Hope you enjoy ARGNet journey, any problem please contact scpeiyao@gmail.co
+Hope you enjoy ARGNet journey, any problem please contact scpeiyao@gmail.com

 Contribute
 ----------